 Even in a country with a healthy tourism industry and heritage tourism culture,* Ireland is expanding its story and offering something more, something different.
 Tapping into the desire for two types of experiences – authentic and off-the-beaten path – the Wild Atlantic Way answers that call.
 At its core, the Wild Atlantic Way is 1,500 miles of coastal pathways for walkers, hikers, cyclists, and motorized vehicles, too.
 The larger story is:

 It’s easy to feel the wild that defines this coastline; it’s everywhere, from sheer cliffs that plunge into crashing Atlantic waves to remote, weather-beaten islands.
 But the west of Ireland is about more than that, it’s about moments of connection.
 It’s the chat from locals, the warmth of a fire-lit pub, the tapping feet of a traditional music session.
 From the elemental weather to the oak-smoked salmon, the essence of the Wild Atlantic Way runs deep.

 Interested in learning how you can leverage influencers in your destination or heritage tourism marketing strategy?
-Sign up for our webinar, “Influencers” Shouldn’t Be a Dirty Word to DMOs, on May 25, 2021 3:30 PM EST.
+Watch “Influencers” Shouldn’t Be a Dirty Word to DMOs on-demand here.

 More Wild Ways

 In Ireland, a country that is about the size of the state of Indiana, this desire for something more or different is being promoted at more established venues as well.
 While visiting Slieve League, I learned that the region is an actual extension of the Appalachian Trail.
 I wonder how many people who have “completed” their hike in the United States know that.